bids-standard/.github/CONTRIBUTING.md

 To uninstall the pre-commit hooks, run `pre-commit uninstall`.

+For more information on Git hooks and pre-commit, check the pre-commit [documentation](https://pre-commit.com/).

 ## Making a change with a pull request

-We appreciate all contributions to BIDS.
-**THANK YOU** for helping us build these useful resources.

 ### 1. Comment on an existing issue or open a new issue referencing your addition

-This allows other members of the BIDS team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+This allows other members of the BIDS team to confirm that you are not overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.